 It was something of a Miranda Priestly ‘That’s all’ moment for our client.

 We have a sneaking suspicion that it might be linked to the clients’ revelation at Interview 3 that they had had an early first career – that added huge value to the role on offer and the recruiter agreed – and that career lasted 10 years (translation = added 10 years onto their already 25-year career).
 Our clients’ interviewer at Interview 3 was no older than 30, according to their social profiles.

-Only this week, Human Resources Director magazine reported that a government survey has revealed that ageism is rampant in Australia.
+Only this week, Human Resources Director magazine reported that a government survey has revealed that ageism or age discrimination is rampant in Australia.